-A risk factor is something that increases your chance of getting a disease or condition.
-Risk factors for sinus headache include:
+Factors that may increase your chance of a sinus headache include:

 Sinus headache treatment aims to:

 To help reduce your chance of a sinus headache:

 American Academy of Otolaryngology - Head and Neck Surgery

 Cady RK, Dodick DW, et al. Sinus headache: a neurology, otolaryngology, allergy, and primary care consensus on diagnosis and treatment.
 Mayo Clinic Proc.
 2005;80:908-816.

 Dambro M, Griffith J. Griffith's 5-Minute Clinical Consult.
 Philadelphia, PA: Lippincott, Williams, and Wilkins; 2006.